-All consigned market steers/market heifers, hogs, market lamb, market goat, poultry and rabbits must show in the regular Junior Market Classes of the Grant County Fair.
+All consigned market steers/market heifers, swine, market lamb, market goat, poultry and rabbits must show in the regular Junior Market Classes of the Grant County Fair.
 There will be no special classes for auction animals.

-- All market steers/market heifers must be weighed and graded live upon entering the fairgrounds (prior to feeding and watering) on Thursday of the fair between 11:00 a.m.-1:00 p.m. to establish show classes. - Market lambs will be weighed and ear tagged on Thursday of the fair between noon and 12:30 p.m. - Hogs will be weighed and ear tagged on Wednesday of the fair between 9 a.m. - noon.
+- All market steers/market heifers must be weighed and graded live upon entering the fairgrounds (prior to feeding and watering) on Thursday of the fair between 11:00 a.m.-1:00 p.m. to establish show classes. - Market lambs will be weighed and ear tagged on Thursday of the fair between noon and 12:30 p.m. - Swine will be weighed and ear tagged on Wednesday of the fair between 9 a.m. - noon.
 NOTE: All swine NOT selling in the Grant County Junior Fair Livestock Auction will be the exhibitor's responsibility to determine terminal location.
 We encourage you to contact processing plants well in advance of the fair to secure an appointment. - Market goat will be weighed and ear tagged on Wednesday of the fair between 11:00 a.m. - noon.

 Sale time is Saturday - "Sale of Champions" - 1:00 p.m.
 Champion and Reserve Champion of each species will sell at this time and will be immediately followed by the sale of goat cheese.
-Goats, rabbit, dairy cheese, hogs, poultry & market steers/market heifers, and wethers will sell in order according to the ear tag number, with the exception that the first animal of each species to sell will be a weight division champion to be determined by lot.
+Other species will sell in order according to the ear tag number, with the exception that the first animal of each species to sell will be a weight division champion to be determined by lot.
 This is not the sale order on Saturday.